MillCreekAgency/Compliance/policy.md

 - [Physical security & Enviornmental Control](#envsecurity)
 - [Risk Assessment](#riskassessment)
 - [Third Party Service Provider](#tpsp)

-*These policies are all defined later in the document*
+*These policies are all defined later in this document*

 #### Training and Awareness

 - Mill Creek will ensure all users of Mill Creek’s Information Systems and anyone with access to Mill Creek’s data understand their roles and responsibilities in safeguarding NPI and other sensitive data and protecting company resources from unauthorized access.
 - Mill Creek will provide regular cybersecurity awareness training for all personnel that is updated to reflect risks identified in the Risk Assessment as well as risks identified in the media and public sphere.
 - Mill Creek’s Senior Officer will receive cybersecurity training sufficient to address relevant cybersecurity risks.